Youth Criminal Justice Act: Arrest and detention

 Youths may be arrested by the police for more serious offences.
 The rights expressed in the Canadian Charter of Rights and Freedoms apply to youths and adults.

 Youths and adults have the right to obtain immediate legal counsel of their own choice upon arrest or detention.
 The Youth offender also has the right to have their parent(s) or guardian(s) present during questioning.
 Upon arrest or detainment, these rights must be explained in clear and understandable language.

 If the police have violated the above rights, the charges may be dismissed by a judge or any statements made to the police may be ruled inadmissible by the judge in court.

 Presumptive offences were found to be unconstitutional and are no longer included in the Act.
 A presumptive offence is an offence committed or alleged to have been committed by a young person who has attained the age of fourteen years.
 An adult sentence can be imposed on a young person who is found guilty of an offence for which an adult can be sentenced to imprisonment for more than two years if the offence was committed after a young person is fourteen years of age.

 Presumptive offence may be used under one of the following charges: first-degree or second-degree murder, attempt to commit murder, manslaughter or aggravated sexual assault.
 Other serious offences can fall within presumptive offence if it is the third conviction for such an offence.

 The age of fourteen may sometimes be raised in a province where the Lieutenant Governor in council has fixed the age greater than fourteen.

-Youths who are 12 or 13 at the time of the offense may be sentenced in the same way, only for the following: first degree or second degree murder or manslaughter.
+Youths who are 12 or 13 at the time of the offence may be sentenced in the same way, only for the following: first degree or second degree murder or manslaughter.